 Levels of Education

 There are scores of options available to you.
 The stars that you shoot for is completely up to you.
 There are fast-track courses to certification or you may be one deciding to become licensed.
-Some schools for dental assistants offer programs where you can become registered.
+Some schools offer programs where you can become registered.

 This illustrates how the higher education will likely bring more versatility into your work experience and the increased likelihood of a higher salary.

-It is exciting to note that there are yet a couple more licensed dental assistant options for those eager to begin their dental assistant education.
+It is exciting to note that there are yet a couple more licensed assistant options for those eager to begin their education.
 One of these is to become an Expanded Duties dental assistant.

 You can be a registered dental nurse if you are one truly unafraid to aim for the specialized career moves.
 In some countries, including areas of the United States, registered dental nurses may able to find themselves in the position to perform teeth whitening, instead of the dentist, yet it is still in a controversial, rather gray area – but that fact alone can bring to mind the power now given to nurse practitioners and physicians’ assistants’.